Outstanding Items

 Why this matters

 The gap between when an invoice is issued and when it's paid is one of the most common sources of cash flow surprise.
-This module makes that timing explicit in your forecast by combining:
+This module makes that timing explicit by combining:

-- Existing open items — invoices already outstanding at the start of the forecast
+- Existing open items — invoices already outstanding at a reference date, with configured collection/payment timelines

 Creating the module